-- 1. In the Tools toolbar, if ?
-Animate Current Frame or ?
-Animate Onion Skin Range mode is enabled, click on it to open the Animate pop-up menu and select ?
-Animate Off. - 2.
-In the Tool Properties view, make sure the Peg Selection Mode 🤾 is deselected. - 3.
-In the Camera view, use the Transform tool to select an element that has already been transformed. - 4.
+- 1. In the Tool Properties view, make sure the Peg Selection Mode K is deselected. - 2.
+In the Camera view, use the Transform tool to select an element that has already been transformed. - 3.
 From the top menu, select Animation > Flip > Flip Scale X or Flip Scale Y.